heriberto-codes/cThink/readme.md

 	they move into creation.
 By building something tangible — like code, a prototype, or a process — they transform abstract thinking into concrete output.
-This step reinforces transferable problem-solving skills and mirrors how developers
+This step reinforces transferable problem-solving skills and mirrors how learners
 	turn mental models into functioning systems.